The Blind Man Who Did Not Want to See Titanic

 The Blind Man Who Did Not Want to See Titanic (Sokea mies, joka ei halunnut nähdä Titanicia) is a 2021 Finnish comedy-drama film directed by Teemu Nikki.
 It won the best feature film, best screenplay and best leading actor awards from the 2022 Beijing International Film Festival.

 Plot

-Jaako (Petri Poikolainen) has lost his sight and uses a wheelchair because he has multiple sclerosis.
+Jaakko (Petri Poikolainen) has lost his sight and uses a wheelchair because he has multiple sclerosis.
 He has a long-distance girlfriend, Sirpa (Marjaana Maijala) who has cancer.
 When Jaako sets off alone to visit Sirpa he encounters various obstacles.